Employer's information requirements

 Figure 1 – Structure of an EIR

-A template EIR with embedded guidance may be downloaded for free from the BIM Task Group website.
+A template EIR with embedded guidance may be downloaded for free from the Centre for Digital Built Britain website.
 This may then be adapted to form project-specific requirements for each of the sub-sections.

 The NBS BIM Toolkit can be used to generate the content for sub-section 1.1.4 of an EIR.
 This defines the specific information requirements that are aligned to the project stages.
 This will be the information that the bidders and then project team subsequently build on through the digital plan of work.